publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLIX–U/ptB/m__us_usc_t16_s410ww–22.md

     (b) __Contents of plan__

-    The plan referred to in subsection (a) of this section shall—
+    The plan referred to in subsection (a) shall—

-        (1) set detailed goals for the preservation, protection, enhancement, and utilization of the resources of sites referred to in subsection (a) of this section;
+        (1) set detailed goals for the preservation, protection, enhancement, and utilization of the resources of sites referred to in subsection (a);

         (2) identify properties which should be preserved, restored, developed, maintained, or acquired;